PRECOLLEGE TV WRITING SUMMER INSTITUTE

 - Credit Card: Payments made with a credit card will be returned back to the credit card that made the original payment.

-- Check Refund: If payment made using a method other than credit card and if not signed-up for BruinDirect, refund will be issued as a paper check and mailed to the mailing address on file.
+- Check Refund: If payment made using a method other than credit card and if not signed-up for BruinDirect, a refund will be issued as a paper check and mailed to the mailing address on file.

 For a full overview of all terms and conditions for UCLA Summer Institutes, please review the Participant Agreement.